OpenVoxelStudios/DPScript/README.md

 - [ ] Package Registry
 - [ ] Build system support for the package registry
 - [ ] IR-level optimizer

+## Credits

+- Created by @KodeurKubik and @RedstoneWizard08
+- Most floating-point arithmetic is done using @gibbsly's amazing [gm](https://github.com/gibbsly/gm) datapack, ported to DPScript